1. ProTop Knowledge Base

 How do ProTop alerts work?

-1. It all starts with the DB Monitor service (*nix cron job or the Windows Service created at install) ensuring the monitoring agents are up and running.
+- It all starts with the DB Monitor service (*nix cron job or the Windows Service created at install), ensuring the monitoring agents are up and running.
 If they are not running, the portal will issue heartbeat alerts to this effect.

-2. When the agent starts it reads the list of data collectors listed in the ptInitDC variable found in etc/pt3agent.*.cfg and runs those procedures which gather the current metric values used to compare with the thresholds defined.
+- When the agent starts, it reads the list of data collectors listed in the ptInitDC variable found in etc/pt3agent.*.cfg and runs those procedures, which gather the current metric values used to compare with the thresholds defined.

-4. Compares the current value of the metric to the threshold in the alert definition.
+- Compares the metric's current value to the threshold in the alert definition.

-11. Most often this results in email or page messages containing the alert details being sent out to a list of recipients.
+- This often results in email or page messages containing the alert details sent to a list of recipients.

 What are the parameters of a ProTop alert?